kriogenia/tma-discord-app/README.md

 ## Commands

+- `/opvol {volume}` Generates a message starting a new thread for the specified One Piece volume in the current channel.
-- `\puto {string?}` Prints an ASCII "Puto {string}" in the screen.
+- `/puto {string?}` Prints an ASCII "Puto {string}" in the screen.
 If not string is specified, Puto Allan will be printed.

----

 ## Project structure